Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

     This will allow your robot to read the color value of an object, but without additional logic, nothing will be different about your code.
 Let's change that

-    * Add an if statement after the first command() call which checks if state is equal to RGB.BLUE
+    * Add an if statement after the first command() call that checks if the state is equal to RGB.BLUE

             if (color.state() == RGB.BLUE) {

             }

-    * Add an additional command() call inside of the if statement
+    * Add another command() call inside the if statement

             drive.command(Drive.Direction.FORWARD, 3, 0.5);

     Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue

     Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
-In fact, even command() can be used in TeleOp for planned sequences, see Examples for how to do this
+In fact, even command() can be used in TeleOp for planned sequences; see Examples for how to do this

 === "Blockly"
-    First, create an OpMode in the blocks editor WebUI
+    First, create an OpMode in the blocks editor Web UI

     * Press 'Create New OpMode'
-    * Enter a name, and use the default sample titled 'BasicOpMode'
+    * Enter a name and use the default sample titled 'BasicOpMode'
     * Press ok

     By default, this is a Linear OpMode setup for TeleOp- note that easy-ftc only works with Linear OpModes